alexvannynatten/PAML-dumbbell-plot-in-ggplot/README.md

 | Grouping ID for gene B | Background | "Name of Gene B" | 0.053 |
 | ... | ... | ... | ... |

-Grouping IDs will separate genes into separate facets
+Grouping IDs will separate genes into facets (see photoreceptor classes in example output pdf file)

 Gene names will be used for Y axis labels identifying the genes on the plot